 Starring: Jean-Loup Philippe, Annie Brilland, Natalie Perrey, Martine Grimaud, Catherine Castel, Marie-Pierre Castel, Hélène Maguin, Anita Berglund

 BBFC Certificate: 18

-Fascination is released on 4KUHD and Blu-ray by Powerhouse Films on their Indicator label on 30th October 2023 in the UK and 31st October 2023 in the US.
+Lips of Blood is released on region free Blu-ray by Powerhouse Films on their Indicator label on 30th October 2023 in the UK and 31st October 2023 in the US.
 I reviewed the UK Blu-ray edition.
-The new 4K restoration by Powerhouse Films is outstanding.
-Like all of their Rollin restorations, the image quality is top notch and miles ahead of previous releases of the director’s movies.
+The transfer is a new 4K restoration from Powerhouse Films and it is quite simply phenomenal.
+The detail is rich, colours are strong and the filmic quality is maintained throughout.
+Exceptional.
 The audio is also first rate.
 It’s a fantastic presentation of the film.